hsinnan75/Kart/README.md

 To compile kart and the index tool, please change to kart's folder and just type 'make' to compile kart and bwa_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 2.3.6: Fix the alignment of segment pairs with multiple mismatches.

 version 2.3.5: Fix the alignment when DNA sequences are shown in lower case.

 version 2.3.4: Fix the alignment of poor-quality sequences at both ends.